 33. I would like the Treasury to form a working group with the RBNZ and the Ministry of Economic Development (MED) to review the regulation of New Zealand's banking and insurance sectors and the contribution that these institutions make to growth and economic development.
 This would be undertaken in parallel to implementing the enhanced home-host model for supervision.
 The ultimate aim of this review would be to form a view on how the issues identified in the joint report on trans-Tasman banking integration could be addressed or managed so as to achieve greater integration of financial markets and their regulation where that is beneficial to New Zealand.
 This review would include consideration of:

-· all associated institutional, legal, tax and sovereign crisis management implications; and
+- all associated institutional, legal, tax and sovereign crisis management implications

 34. The outcome of this review process would include recommendations on:

-· how regulation can best support the contribution of financial institutions to growth while maintaining system stability; and
+- how regulation can best support the contribution of financial institutions to growth while maintaining system stability

 35. Extension of the review process to cover insurance as well as banking is logical.
 Insurance companies are important to New Zealand's financial system.
 Moreover, most of the major insurance companies are Australian owned and regulated in their home country by APRA, which is also the case for the major New Zealand banks.
 The key difference is that currently prudential supervision of insurance companies in New Zealand is minimal.
 However, the Law Commission is reviewing the Life Insurance Act 1908, and the extent of regulation of New Zealand's insurance markets more generally will come under scrutiny over the next few years, as we consider whether there is a case for moving closer to international and Australian norms.